 Lithuania, the Balıkesir Üniversitesi from Balikesir Turkey and the Hanzehogeschool Groningen, from Groningen The Netherlands.

 The VIVES University College and the Hanzehogeschool Groningen take responsibility for the content of the KA1 course and the Eekhout Academy takes care of the planning and organisation.

 Welcome, Icebreaking and introduction

-Key note: “A broad view on inclusion”,
+Key note: “A broad view on inclusion”

-KEY 1: Holistic view on development
+KEY 1: Holistic view on the development of a child

 Writing and presentation of own action plan

 The seminar is organized in Groningen, situated in the northern part of The Netherlands.
 In de middle ages, Groningen was the regional power of the northern Netherlands, a semi-independent city-state and member of the German Hanseatic League.
 Nowadays, Groningen is the third biggest university city of the Netherlands.
 It houses the University of Groningen (about 30,000 students) and the Hanze University of Applied Sciences (about 25,000 students).